ce-store/ce-store/README.md

   1. Download and install [Eclipse IDE for Java EE Developers](http://www.eclipse.org/downloads/packages/eclipse-ide-java-ee-developers/mars1).
   2. Open Eclipse and set up your workspace.

+Set the Eclipse Text encoding
+  1. In Eclipse open `Window`, `Preferences`, `General`, `Workspace`
+  2. Set the Text file encoding to UTF-8, Click on `OK`

 Import the project into Eclipse

   1. In Eclipse select `File` then `Import`
   2. Under the `Import` window select `Git` then `Projects from Git`
   3. Select `Existing local repository`
-  4. If `ce-store` is not listed click `Add...` and locate folder
+  4. Select the git repository that contains the ce-store code and click `Next`.
+If this repository is not listed click `Add...` and locate the folder
+  5. Select `Import existing Eclipse projects` and click `Next`
+  6. Select the `ce-store` project on the Import Projects pane and click `Next`
-  5. Click `Finish`
+  7. Click `Finish`

 The project should now appear in your Package Explorer.

+You may find that you get a number of servlet-based compilation errors due to the runtime setup.
+These will be resolved by configuring a web server in the following section.

+### Web Server
 Add the project to your favourite server and run.
 Tomcat and Liberty examples are described below.

-### Tomcat
+**Tomcat**

 Install Tomcat

   1. Go to the [Tomcat website](http://tomcat.apache.org/) and download Tomcat 7 (minimum required version).

-Add Tomcat to Eclispe
+Add Tomcat to Eclipse

-  1. In Eclipse open `Eclipse`, `Preferences`, `Server`, `Runtime Environments`
+  1. In Eclipse open `Window`, `Preferences`, `Server`, `Runtime Environments`
   2. Click `Add...`
   3. Under the New Server Runtime dialog select your runtime under Apache (minimum Tomcat 7)
   4. Click `Next`
   5. Fill in the Tomcat installation directory
-  6. Ensure the selected JRE is a full JDK and is a version that will satisfy Apache Tomcat.
-If necessary, you can click on Installed JREs... to add JDKs to Eclipse
+  6. In `Window`, `Preferences`, `Java`, `Installed JREs`, ensure the selected JRE is a full JDK and is a version that will satisfy Apache Tomcat.
+If necessary, you can add a compatible JDK to Eclipse
   7. Click `Finish`

 Set up Tomcat server